megan-mackey/Premier_league_position_analysis/doc/general_considerations.md

 5. Feel free to use the average trends in all three categories whilst looking at teams to see what an average team might receive in that season

-To see the general conclusions, look below the graph but for team specific conclusions look in the key takeaways tab !!!!

 <br>